Together again: Elderly New Yorkers rejoice as senior centers reopen

 Prior to the pandemic, up to 70 seniors would frequent that center daily, said LeWarn.
 But having a tight space with few windows was one of the hurdles to a safe reopening, despite seniors’ excitement.

-On Tuesday, New York Governor Andrew Cuomo lifted most remaining COVID-19 restrictions read more .
+On Tuesday, New York Governor Andrew Cuomo lifted most remaining COVID-19 restrictions.
 But safety measures like face coverings and social distancing will remain in place at senior centers, at least for now, DFTA said, citing unchanged guidance from the New York City Department of Health and Mental Hygiene.

 Despite the rain, more than 40 members showed up to Star on Monday.
 About 150 seniors would frequent the center on a typical day before the pandemic, Hernandez said.